thephpleague/plates/README.md

 ### Single method extension

-Alternatively, you may choose to expose the entire extension instance to the template using a single method.
+Alternatively, you may choose to expose the entire extension object to the template using a single method.
+This can make your methods more legible, and also reduces the chances of conflicts with other extensions.

 ```php
 <?php